GerHobbelt/cef-wiki/GeneralUsage.md

 # Application Layout

 Application layout can differ significantly depending on the platform.
-For example, on Mac OS X your application layout must follow a specific app bundle structure.
+For example, on MacOS your application layout must follow a specific app bundle structure.
 Windows and Linux are more flexible, allowing you to customize the location where CEF libraries and resources are stored.
 For a complete working example of the required layout you can download a “Sample Application” from https://cef-builds.spotifycdn.com/index.html.
 Some distributed files are required and some are optional.
 Requirements and additional information for each file can be found in the binary distribution README.txt file.

 ## Windows